ENCCS/julia-for-hpda/content/data-science.rst

             # check final accuracy
             accuracy(xtrain, ytrain)
             accuracy(xtest, ytest)

-        The performance of the model is probably somewhat underwhelming, but you will fix that in an exercise below!

         We finally create a confusion matrix to quantify the performance of the model: